 - Who you choose to build it & their hourly rate

-- How long it will take them to design the UI & UX
+- How long it will take to design the UI & UX

-- How long it will take them to develop the app platform(s)
+- How long it will take to develop the app platform(s)

-- How long it will take them to develop the back-end servers
+- How long it will take to develop the back-end servers

 The going rate for a software development agency in the predominant U.S. tech hubs such as SF and NYC will generally run between $100 - $199 per hour.
-However, there are many attractive nearshore options that plenty of U.S. tech companies and startups are availing of to cut costs.
+However, there are many attractive nearshore options that plenty of U.S. tech companies and startups avail of to cut costs.

 Pinterest Tech Stack

 Since its inception, the Pinterest tech stack has scaled up at an enormously high rate.
-Pinterest’s original stack was made up of Django and Python, with their web servers taking the shape of Node.js and Tornado.
+Pinterest’s original stack consisted of Django and Python, with their web servers taking the shape of Node.js and Tornado.

 One look at Pinterest's open-source projects further highlights the technical work undertaken by their engineering team.

-Pinterest uses machine learning to identify similar content to its users’ previous pins to recommend new related content to them.
+Pinterest uses machine learning to identify similar content to its users’ previous pins and recommend new related content.
 The algorithms behind this help the app deliver inspiring content that users have to search for to add pins to their boards.

-Taxonomy is a methodological approach used to classify entities and define any hierarchical relationship between them.
+Taxonomy is a methodological approach used to classify entities and define hierarchical relationships.
 This methodology can take the shape of a knowledge management system used to improve accuracy in machine learning models in place for user-behavior modeling, searches, and classification functionalities.

-As well as the Labs feature, Pinterest Lens is a prime example of how to effectively utilize artificial intelligence.
-Running on Beta, Lens functions as a visual search tool that can be used online or offline.
+As well the Labs feature, Pinterest Lens is a prime example of utilizing artificial intelligence effectively.
+Running on Beta, Lens is a visual search tool that can be used online or offline.

-The Lens feature plays a big role in the Pinterest machine and has contributed to hundreds of millions of searches by users, not only on the Pinterest app but also across browser extensions.
+The Lens feature plays a big role in the Pinterest machine and has contributed to hundreds of millions of user searches on the Pinterest app and across browser extensions.

-With 80-85% of Pinterest users being female, the tech giants are using this to develop innovative features such as its Try-On Platform.
-Pinterest embedded an internal facial AR technology to provide a search filter for its user's skin tones.
+With about 80-85% of Pinterest identifying as female at the time of writing, the tech giants are using this to develop innovative features such as its Try-On Platform.
+Pinterest embedded an internal facial augment reality (AR) technology to provide a search filter for its user's skin tones.

 However, utilizing this type of AR functionality comes with challenges.
 One of these is teaching this technology to avoid introducing bias, such as what we saw with Zoom and Twitter’s algorithmic bias issues this past year.